 Although Gorgone didn’t encounter any resistance, she remembers feeling she needed to be perfect all the time.
 “I never wanted to give them a reason for them to say, ‘Oh well, that’s because she’s a woman,’ ” she said.

-Gorgone continued to make history and push down barriers with the Ducks when Ferreira promoted her in 1996 to assistant GM, a position no woman has held since.
+Gorgone continued to make history and push down barriers with the Ducks when Ferreira promoted her in 1996 to a spot as an assistant to the GM, a position no woman has held since.
 Not long after her appointment, she moved on to Nashville to become manager of hockey operations.